ericpruitt/floor/README.md

 #### mount _FILENAME_ _MOUNT_POINT_ ####

 Open and mount an encrypted volume.
+If the file is not writeable by the current user or "--read-only" is used, the loopback device is created in read-only mode, and the filesystem is mounted in read-only mode with journal recovery disabled.

 #### list, ls ####